foss-for-synopsys-dwc-arc-processors/embarc_osp/doc/documents/getting_started/getting_started.rst

 You have successfully checked out a copy of the source code to your local machine.

+If you are not familiar with git or git doesn't work, you can also download the embARC OSP code through http.
+The latest release of embARC OSP is `here <https://github.com/foss-for-synopsys-dwc-arc-processors/embarc_osp/releases>`__.

 Setting Up the Development Environment
 ##################################

-The embARC OSP platform supports the following development machine operating systems:
+The embARC OSP platform supports, but not limited to, the following development machine operating systems:

 * Microsoft Windows 10 / Windows 7
 * Ubuntu 16.04